A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Data

 \section{Data}

 PurpleAir sensors are one of the low-cost particulate matter (PM) sensors that have gained popularity for their affordability, accessibility, and ease of use in monitoring outdoor air quality.
-These sensors use laser-based optical sensors to count particles by sizes and uses the counts to calculate mass concentrations of PM$_{1.0}$, PM$_{2.5}$, and PM$_{10}$.
-Each sensor has two Plantower PMS5003 unites,, labeled as channels A and B, which operate alternately and provide 80-second averaged data values (and, from June 2019, 2-minute averaged vales) \citep{barkjohn2020development}.
+These sensors use laser-based optical sensors to count particles by sizes and use the counts to calculate the mass concentrations of PM$_{1.0}$, PM$_{2.5}$, and PM$_{10}$.
+Each sensor has two Plantower PMS5003 units, labeled as channels A and B, which operate alternately and provide 80-second averaged data values (and, from June 2019, 2-minute averaged values) \citep{barkjohn2020development}.
+Beyond mass, PurpleAir also records meteorological covariates (temperature in °F, relative humidity (RH) in \%, and barometric pressure in hPa), timestamps, and geolocation (latitude/longitude).
 Widely adopted by communities, citizen scientists, and researchers, PurpleAir sensors are extensively used for local air quality monitoring, and their data has been utilized in various applications.
-The substantial rise in sensor counts from 251 in 2017 to 39266 in 2022 \citep{API} as shown in Figure \ref{counts}, reflects a growing interest in understanding air quality at a local level.
+The substantial increase in sensor counts from 251 in 2017 to 39266 in 2022 \citep{API} as shown in Figure \ref{counts}, reflects a growing interest in understanding air quality at the local level.
 This increase has important implications for air quality monitoring and decision-making.
-Figure \ref{fig:PA.real} illustrates the rapid increase in PurpleAir installations across California from 2019 to 2023.
+Figure \ref{fig:PA.real} illustrates the rapid increase in PurpleAir installations in California from 2019 to 2023.
 This underscores the growing importance of incorporating these sensors into air quality monitoring efforts.
-With more sensors in operation, a higher density of data points can be obtained, enabling a more comprehensive and detailed assessment of air quality trends and patterns in specific areas.
+With more sensors in operation, a higher density of data points can be obtained, allowing a more comprehensive and detailed assessment of air quality trends and patterns in specific areas.